 Consistent with previous work [10,19], we did not find a significant correlation between the formation of new cortical GM lesions and new WM lesions.
 There are a couple of possible explanations for this.
 First, that cortical GM and WM lesion genesis have at least partially different underlying mechanisms.
 As noted above, meningeal inflammation has been seen in tissue sample from people with SPMS, and linked with both the extent of cortical GM lesions [20], and the magnitude of neuronal loss [21], providing a plausible mechanism for GM lesions to form independently of WM lesions.
 Second, that similar mechanisms underlie both WM and GM lesion formation but have their greatest effect on WM and GM at different times.
 WM lesion accrual occurs most rapidly earlier in the clinical course of MS [10,22].
 In contrast, the results of our study, and those from previous work [5], show that the rate of GM lesion formation is similar, if not higher, in SPMS compared with RRMS.
-With improved discrimination between IC and LC lesions using the PSIR sequence [16], our study also suggests that new IC lesion formation is probably higher in SPMS than RRMS.[23] l.
+With improved discrimination between IC and LC lesions using the PSIR sequence [16], our study also suggests that new IC lesion formation is probably higher in SPMS than RRMS.

+In recent work, Rinaldi et al. [23] looked at the effects of natalizumab, interferons and glatiramer acetate, on the rate of IC lesion formation in people with RRMS.
+Over the two years of their study, the average number of new IC lesions per person per year was ~1.5 in the untreated group (n=35), ~0.7 in those taking interferon or glatiramer acetate (n=50) and ~0.1 in those receiving natalizumab.
+This demonstrates a potentially useful role for cortical GM lesion measures in treatment trials.
+Our results suggest that not only are new IC lesion counts of interest, but the expansion of IC lesions into LC may also provide additional information about treatment efficacy.